 Togari Ski and Snowboard Terrain

-On initial inspection the Togari Ski Resort looks really small, but it’s a bit bigger than you’d expect with 18 courses (ie trails) and 650 metres of vertical (400 - 1,050 metres).
-The Togari Onsen ski area is split into two sides with Pegasus being on the southern (lookers’ left) end, Orion (trail map right) at the northern end, and Casseopeia joining up the two zones (where there’s a flatt-ish spot that snowboarders may not adore).
+The Togari Ski Resort is moderate sized, with 13 trails (down from 18 courses) and 650 metres of vertical (400 - 1,050 metres).
+The Togari Onsen ski area is split into two sides with Pegasus being on the southern (lookers’ left) end, Orion (trail map right) at the northern end which is currently closed, and Tondaira (formerly Casseopeia) joining up the two zones at the top where there’s a flatt-ish spot that snowboarders may not adore.

-For those wanting to play off-piste, there are minimal ropes, with the exception of some to discourage you from riding the lift lines.
+There is a designated tree run and off-piste elsewhere is officially considered a “no skiing area” yet in practice it’s well tolerated.
+There may be some ropes to remind you that riding the lift lines is taboo.
 Togari has lots of short off-piste steep-ish sections that are not heavily treed where it’s easy to play without getting lost.
 Conversely there are zones between the two sides of the resort that have great trees and gullies that require good route finding skills and avy savvy.

 Those willing to work for some powder turns will find plenty on offer.
-In particular, hike up the old lift line at the top (lookers’ left side of Togari) for some steep tree lines that drop back into the resort.
+In particular, hike up the old lift line at the top for some steep tree lines that drop back into the resort.

 Togari Onsen Snow